srimangithubin/bank-marketing-decision-tree/README.md

 ### 4. Final Pruned Decision Tree Experiment

-A pruning experiment was also performed using `ccp_alpha`.
+A pruning experiment was performed using `ccp_alpha`.

 The pruned model achieved higher accuracy, but its ROC-AUC dropped.
 It also performed worse at identifying actual subscribers.
 Because of this, the tuned Decision Tree was selected as the final model.